 Publication of PS23/17: Remuneration: Enhancing proportionality for small firms and updates to FCA Finalised Guidance

-On 5 December 2023, the FCA published PS23/17 [1]setting out our joint rule changes with the Prudential Regulation Authority (PRA) to enhance proportionality for dual regulated firms.
-We also made minor changes to our current rules to address some differences between the FCA Handbook and the PRA Rulebook.
+On 5 December 2023, the FCA published PS23/17[6] setting out our joint rule changes with the Prudential Regulation Authority (PRA) to enhance proportionality for dual-regulated firms.

 Publication of PS23/15: Remuneration: Ratio between fixed and variable components of total remuneration